SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-administrators.md

 1. First, you request backend configuration.
 This is a one-time setup for each Sumo Logic organization.
 Often, your Sumo account rep will complete this process for you.
 1. Next, you enable data forwarding.
 You can do this by adding the `_siemForward = True` field when you set up a collector.
 For cloud data sources, you can also toggle the **Forward to SIEM** checkbox.
 You’ll need to enable data forwarding each time you add a new data source into Sumo Logic, update your partitions, or make other changes to your data ingestion process.

     Cloud SIEM will not ingest historic data.
 In other words, any new data ingested into Sumo Logic will be forwarded to Cloud SIEM as soon as you enable data forwarding.
 However, older data will not be processed by Cloud SIEM.
 Data will start flowing from Sumo Logic into Cloud SIEM within a few minutes of enabling data forwarding.
-You can expect Signals and Insights to start generating within a few hours.
+You can expect signals and insights to start generating within a few hours.
 1. Finally, you’ll configure the log and ingest mappings.
 This process is usually automatic, but must be completed for certain types of custom data sources.

 If you do need to configure log and ingest mappings, there are certain details you need to know about your data: